Through The Fibro Fog

 A few notes on some of them:

-• Olive oil - I suggest using extra virgin olive oil for a better depth of flavour.
+• Olive oil - I suggest using extra virgin olive oil for a better depth of flavor.

-• Pine nuts - you can either use as they are, or lightly toast to bring out their flavour.
+• Pine nuts - you can either use as they are, or lightly toast to bring out their flavor.

 📖 Swaps and variations